-Transportation

-Bicycles: Students may ride bicycles to and from school.
+Transportation Bicycles: Students may ride bicycles to and from school.
 Upon arrival at school, the students must park their bikes in the appropriate bike rack on the outside of the school.
 The school is not responsible for bikes brought to school.
 We strongly recommend that students wear helmets and lock their bikes.

-Bussing: The school district contracts with independent owners for transporting students to and from school.
+Busing: The school district contracts with independent owners for transporting students to and from school.
 If a student has a need to be transported to a location other than their home on a regular basis, the parent/guardian must contact the bus contractor and fill out the appropriate form.
 Parent/Guardian Transportation: Parents/guardians may drop-off and pick-up students.
 Students will be dismissed from their school's determined location and parents must enter the building and sign-out their children.
 Students will not be released until a parent/guardian or an adult with written parental permission meets the child in their school's determined pick-up location.
 Walking: Students who walk to school are reminded to follow the pedestrian safety rules.

-The rules include:

-- 1. Cross the streets only at crosswalks

-- 2. Walk on street sidewalks when available

-- 3. Walk along the edge of the street facing traffic when sidewalks are not available

-A student buddy system which has students living in the same neighborhood walking together to school, especially pairing younger students with older students, should be used when possible.
+The rules include: Cross the streets only at crosswalks Walk along the edge of the street facing traffic when sidewalks are not available A student buddy system which has students living in the same neighborhood walking together to school, especially pairing younger students with older students, should be used when possible.
+Tutarian School District 110 recognizes that additional tutorial support through direct Tutoring Services instruction can be beneficial to students.

-Tutoring Services

-School District 110 recognizes that additional tutorial support through direct instruction can be beneficial to students.
 Teaching staff working in partnership with the building administrator and student's parents can provide tutorial services to students that are intended to improve his/her academic skills within the regulations established by school district policy (#427).
 Parents requesting tutorial services are asked to contact the building administrator for assistance.

-Videotaping and Filming

-The staff recognizes the occasional request from parents to videotape and/or film an activity or programs in which their child is participating.
+Videotaping The staff recognizes the occasional request from parents to videotape and/or film and Filming an activity or programs in which their child is participating.
 The videotaping and/or filming of special programs (i.e. class plays, musical performances, athletic events, etc.) is permissible.
 The videotaping and/or filming of routine daily instructional programming and/or practices requires teacher notification and permission and is not to include videotaping and/or filming of other students, adults, and/or staff without permission being granted by the parent/guardian and/or respective adult/staff member.

-Volunteering

-Parents have the opportunity to volunteer their service to the school.
+Volunteering Parents have the opportunity to volunteer their service to the school.
 The purpose of parent volunteering is to provide "extra classroom hands" and to increase parent involvement in their child's education.
 Each grade level establishes parent volunteer opportunities consistent with age/student grade.
-Please check grade level website volunteer opportunities.
-Arrangements should be made with the classroom teacher.
+Prior arrangements should be made with the classroom teacher.
+We ask parents not to bring younger siblings into your school-age child's classroom while volunteering.
+A younger child may become a distraction when students are concentrating on an assignment or activity.
+Always check in at the school office to obtain a visitor's badge before going to your child's classroom.
 Confidentiality is a must when volunteering in our classrooms and schools.

-Weapons